Use schemas to make life easier for your analysts and engineers.

 To overcome this redundancy and lack of clarity, you must reverse-engineer the underlying data model of the data source and normalize it.

 There are as many ways to model data as there are opinions, but there are relatively few ways to normalize a data set.
 By normalizing a data set, you strip it down to a succinct but comprehensive expression.
-Schemas can be visually communicated as entity-relationship diagrams (ERDs).
+Schemas can be visually communicated as entity-relationship diagrams (ERDs), which is a visual representation of the data entities and their relationships.
 A normalized schema is illustrated below:

 ERDs illustrate the tables, fields, interrelationships, and keys between tables

-Data from a normalized schema is not necessarily useful for analytical purposes out of the box, as analytics use cases often depend on computed and derived values.
-As a result, normalization is inextricably tied to the extract-load-transform (ELT) process.
+Data from a normalized schema is not necessarily useful for data analysis out of the box, as analytics use cases often depend on computed and derived values.
+As a result, normalization is inextricably tied to the extract-load-transform (ELT) or ETL process.
 In ELT, you must perform transformations to turn data into analytics-ready models after the data has been loaded to the destination.

 In order to build and populate a good schema in a data warehouse, you will need to: